The spacetime geodesy of perfect fluid spheres: Spacetime geodesy of perfect fluid spheres: Examples

-In normal situations this is not an issue and one globally asserts\footnote{If one does want to allow the possibility of traversable wormholes then area coordinates should be used with care and discretion --- with wormhole throats and anti-throats being located right on the edge of these coordinate patches, it is easy to get confused.
-See references~\cite{defective, Feng:2023, Simmonds:2025} for some examples of potential pitfalls. }
+(If one does want to allow the possibility of traversable wormholes then area coordinates should be used with care and discretion --- with wormhole throats and anti-throats being located right on the edge of these coordinate patches, it is easy to get confused.
+See references~\cite{defective, Feng:2023, Simmonds:2025} for some examples of potential pitfalls.)

 Then, working directly from equation (\ref{E:slave2}) we get

 This is again has a spatially isotropic Ricci tensor satisfying $R^r{}_r = R^\theta{}_\theta = R^\phi{}_\phi$.
 Verifying this is now considerably easier --- in this situation {\sf Maple} requires essentially no direct human intervention.
 This result is essentially a repackaging of the Boonserm--Visser--Weinfurtner algorithm~\cite{Boonserm:2005, Boonserm:2006}, (see also~\cite{Boonserm:2005-msc, Boonserm:2007, Boonserm:2007b}), which we now see is a special case of a considerably more general analysis.